Santissima Annunziata, Florence: Cloisters

 The Chiostrino dei Voti was designed by Michelozzo.
-The center of this small cloister in front of the basilica facade is now sheltered by a glass roof.
+The center of this small cloister in front of the basilica is sheltered by a 19th-century glass roof.
 Baldovinetti painted the first lunette in the chiostro in c.
 1460.
 In about 1476, Rosselli began its decoration with a lunette dedicated to the then blessed Filippo Benizzi, fifth Prior General of the Servites.
-Further lunettes were added (1509–1510) by Andrea del Sarto.
+Further lunettes were added by Andrea del Sarto (1509–1515) and Pontormo (1516).

-The large cloister, known as the Chiostro Grande or dei Morti, flanking the northwest of the church, contains the famous frescoed lunette depictiong the Madonna del Sacco (1525) by del Sarto.
+The large cloister, known as the Chiostro Grande or dei Morti, flanking the northwest of the church, contains the famous frescoed lunette depicting the Madonna del Sacco (1525) by del Sarto.

 The Capella di San Luca, which opens off it, has belonged to the artists confraternity or the Accademia delle Arti del Disegno since 1565.
 Many artists are buried in its vault, including Benvenuto Cellini, Pontormo, Franciabigio, Giovanni Angelo Montorsoli and Lorenzo Bartolini.
-Inside is Pontormo’s Holy Family (c.
+Inside is Pontormo's Holy Family (c.
 1514) painted for church of St. Ruffillo and murals by Alessandro Allori: Trinity; Vasari: St. Luke paints Madonna; and Santi di Tito: Solomon directs the construction of the temple of Jerusalem.
 The ten large stucco figures were sculpted by Vincenzo Danti, Montorsoli and others.

 Most part of the Cloister of SS.
 Annunziata is today the seat of Istituto Geografico Militare (IGM).
 In 2007, in the west part of the cloister occupied by the Istituto, the group found a monumental stair by Michelozzo, previously hidden, an Annunciation attributed to Paolo Uccello, and some 'Grottesche' frescoes by Morto da Feltre.